ZYTao12/dify-gmail-plugin/README.md

 This plugin is built using the Dify plugin framework and follows best practices:

-- **Modular Design**: Each tool is implemented as a separate class
+- **Modular Design**: Each tool is implemented as a separate class with clear separation of concerns
-- **Error Handling**: Comprehensive error handling and user feedback
+- **Error Handling**: Comprehensive error handling with user-friendly error messages
-- **Progress Updates**: Real-time progress updates for long-running operations
+- **Progress Updates**: Real-time progress updates for operations involving multiple emails
-- **Internationalization**: Multi-language support for labels and descriptions
+- **OAuth2.0 Integration**: Secure authentication with automatic token refresh
+- **Gmail API Integration**: Direct integration with Gmail API for optimal performance

 ## License